Global-Biofoundries-Alliance/SynBioPython/CONTRIBUTING.md

 ## Governance

 SynBioPython will be governed using a three-tiered system of contributors:
-1. Five Editors, which have to be members of the GBA.
-Editors will be elected by the current Editors and members of the Core Team (see b)) and they will have to self-nominate.
+1. Five Editors, who have to be member of the GBA, will oversee the direction of the development of SynBiopython.
+The Editors will be elected by the current Editors and members of the Core Team (see point 2) and they will have to self-nominate.
 Editors serve 2 year-long terms.
-2. The Core Team members, which are approved by the Editors after submitting an Expression of Interest to them.
-The Core Team stays in regular contact (email group/calls) to discuss development of SynBioPython.
+2. The Core Team members, who are approved by the Editors.
+Interested contributors who like to be in the Core Team will submit an Expression of Interest to the Editors.
+The Core Team stays in regular contact (email group/calls) to discuss and actively contribute to the development of SynBioPython.
-3. Ad-hoc contributors which contribute through posting issues in Github or submitting ideas/changes via email/any other communication route.
+3. Ad-hoc contributors who contribute through posting issues in Github or submitting ideas/changes via email/any other communication route.
 There is no regular contact between ad-hoc contributors and Editors/Core Team.

 SynBioPython is released on GitHub under the MIT licence.
 The project is committed to remain free and open source under a licence approved by the [FSF](https://www.fsf.org) and the [OSI](https://opensource.org).